 David Dominique is a composer, performer and music theorist living in Richmond, VA by way of Los Angeles, Boston, and New York, though not necessarily in that order.
 His compositional output includes contemporary chamber music, jazz, electroacoustic music, installation, rock and theater.

-David has also composed and conducted theater works, including a live score for LA production, Starcrosser’s Cut.
-The piece was a collaboration with playwright/director Joseph Tepperman, with whom worked previously in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
+Dominique has also composed and conducted theater works, including a live score for LA production, Starcrosser’s Cut.
+The piece was a collaboration with playwright/director Joseph Tepperman, with whom Dominique worked previously in 2011 on “Tongues Bloody Tongues”, a critically-acclaimed experimental opera staged in Disney Hall’s REDCAT by Killsonic.
 The subsequent experimental theater work, a fictional, dreamlike reconstruction of the police interview after the arrest of infamous NASA astronaut, Lisa Nowak, received six performances from June 6-16, 2013 in Los Angeles.
 The piece was featured and praised in multiple mainstream publications including LA Weekly, The Hollywood Reporter, USA Today and LA Stage Times.

-For his compositions and research he has received awards from The Mellon Foundation, The American Music Center, The Max Kade Foundation, California State University, Brandeis University and the College of William and Mary.
-He has been an Artist-in-Residence at the MacDowell Colony, Djerassi Resident Artist Program, The Virginia Center for the Creative Arts, The Hambidge Center and Brush Creek Foundation for the Arts, with upcoming residencies at Arteles Creative Center and Fiskar’s Village AiR program, both in Finland.
+For his compositions and research he has received awards and fellowships from The Mellon Foundation, The American Music Center, The Max Kade Foundation, California State University, Brandeis University and the College of William and Mary.
+He has been an Artist-in-Residence at the MacDowell Colony, Djerassi Resident Artist Program, The Virginia Center for the Creative Arts, The Hambidge Center and Brush Creek Foundation for the Arts, Arteles Creative Center, Fiskar’s Village AiR, and Willapa Bay AiR.

-David holds an undergraduate degree from New York University, a Master of Music degree from California State University, Northridge, and an MFA and PhD from Brandeis University where he studied with David Rakowski and Eric Chasalow.
+David Dominique holds an undergraduate degree from New York University, a Master of Music degree from California State University, Northridge, and an MFA and PhD from Brandeis University where he studied with David Rakowski and Eric Chasalow.
 Currently, he is an Assistant Professor of Music at the College of William and Mary.